Bryan Adams: 2000s

-In May 2007, on the occasion of his 25th concert at the Wembley Arena, he received the "Wembley Square Of Fame" at the plaque in the Square of Fame.
-A bronze plaque engraved with the name and handprints was unveiled.
-The place to celebrate the most famous and beloved artists who have made their mark on stage here over the years is located at Wembley Park in London.
-Adams has performed on several occasions at Wembley Park, 4 times at Wembley Stadium in 1988 (Nelson Mandela 70th Birthday Tribute), 1992 (Waking Up the World Tour), 1996 (18 til I Die Tour), and 1999 (NetAid).
-At Wembley Arena he has performed 28 times, first on 14 March 1985, in support of Tina Turner.
-To date, 32 dates have taken place between "Wembley Stadium" and" Wembley Arena".
+In May 2007, on the occasion of his 25th concert at the Wembley Arena, he received the "Wembley Square Of Fame", a bronze plaque engraved with his name and handprints at Wembley Park.

-In 2007, he co-wrote two songs "A Place for Us" and "Another Layer" for the Disney film Bridge to Terabithia.
+Also in 2007, Adams co-wrote two songs "A Place for Us" and "Another Layer" for the Disney film Bridge to Terabithia.

-Adams released his eleventh album, 11, internationally on 17 March 2008.
-The album was released in the US at Wal-Mart and Sam's Club retail stores on 13 May 2008.
+Adams released his eleventh album, 11, internationally on March 17, 2008.
+The album was released in the US exclusively at Wal-Mart and Sam's Club retail stores on May 13, 2008.
 The first single released from the album was "I Thought I'd Seen Everything".
-Adams did an 11-day, 11-country European acoustic promotional tour to kick off the release of the album.
-The album debuted at number one in Canada (making it his first album to reach that position since Waking Up the Neighbours in 1991) as well as reaching number two in Germany.
+In March 2008, Adams played an 11-day, 11-country European acoustic tour to promote the album.
+The album debuted at number one in Canada, making it his first album to reach that position since Waking Up the Neighbours in 1991, and reached number two in Germany.
 In the United States, the album charted at number 80.
-Following the release of the album, the full-band tour started during the summer; on some dates in the United States he shared the stage with the rock band Foreigner and on others with his friend Rod Stewart.
+In June and July 2008, he toured the U.S., playing some shows with Foreigner and on others with Rod Stewart.

-Adams was one of four musicians who were pictured on the second series of the Canadian Recording Artist Series to be issued by Canada Post stamps on 2 July 2009, with estimated one and one-half million Adams stamps printed.
+Adams was one of four musicians who were pictured on the second series of the Canadian Recording Artist Series to be issued by Canada Post stamps on July 2, 2009, with estimated one and one-half million Adams stamps printed.

-On 26 June 2009, he performed on an episode of CMT Crossroads with Jason Aldean, among the song repertoire of the two singers: "Heaven", "Summer of '69", "Johnny Cash", "She's Country", "Hicktown", "Run to You" to name a few.
-One of the many highlights from the concert was "Heaven".
-Aldean poured his heart out singing lead on the song and Adams supported on harmonies during the chorus.
+On June 26, 2009, he performed some of his hits on an episode of CMT Crossroads with Jason Aldean.

-In December 2009, he co-wrote, produced, and performed the song "You've Been a Friend to Me" for the film Old Dogs.
+In November 2009, he co-wrote, produced, and performed the song "You've Been a Friend to Me" for the film Old Dogs.